jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 ## Analysis paralysis - Choosing Small Factor Computer

-Sometime ago, I was doing some benchmarks about [Raspberry Pi vs Orange Pi](https://jalcocert.github.io/RPi/posts/pi-vs-orange/) and also about [Mini PCs vs those SBC](https://jalcocert.github.io/RPi/posts/minipc-vs-pi/).
+Sometime ago, I was doing some benchmarks about **[Raspberry Pi vs Orange Pi](https://jalcocert.github.io/RPi/posts/pi-vs-orange/) and also about [Mini PCs vs those SBC](https://jalcocert.github.io/RPi/posts/minipc-vs-pi/)**.

+Lately, I have been giving [a try to cloud providers](https://jalcocert.github.io/Linux/docs/linux__cloud/cloud/#hetzner).

+Particularly, to Hetzner.

-Is it really worth to SelfHost? or can we just use **a Cloud Server for similar performance/price?**
+Is it really worth to SelfHost?

+Or can we just use **a Cloud Server for similar performance/price?**

 This is what we will be looking at today.
+And make [some conclusions](#conclusions)

 <!--
 pdf "/blog_pdf/OrangePi_5_RK3588S_User-Manual_v1.5.pdf"